epruesse/ARB/arb_README.txt

   You may define a special directory as the pt_server files location.
   This prevents any loss of data installing a new version of ARB.
-  To minimize the use of ressources in a workstation cluster only one pt_server for each database is started on a user defined host.
+  To minimize the use of resources in a workstation cluster only one pt_server for each database is started on a user defined host.
 The first user starts the pt_server, and all other users can connect to it.